risk-first/website/thinking/Track-Risk.md

 |Win            |+ 99 EUR       |1 in 200          |.5 EUR        |
 |Lose           |-  1 EUR       |199 in 200        |-.99 EUR      |

 Risk Management in the finance industry _starts_ here and gets more complex.
-But often (especially on a software project), it's better to skip all this and just figure out a Risk Score.
+But often (especially on a software project), it's better to skip all this and just estimate a Risk Score.
 This is because if you think about "impact", it implies a definite, discrete event occurring (or not occurring) and asks you then to consider the probability of that.

-Risk-First takes a view that risks are a continuous quantity, more like _money_ or _water_:  by taking an action before delivering a project you might add a degree of [Schedule Risk](../risks/Scarcity-Risk.md#schedule-risk), but decrease the [Operational Risk](../risks/Operational-Risk.md) later on by a greater amount.

 ### 3. Risk And Uncertainty

 Arguably, Risk-First uses the term 'Risk' wrongly:  most literature suggests [risk can be measured](https://keydifferences.com/difference-between-risk-and-uncertainty.html) whereas uncertainty represents things that cannot.

-I am using **risk** everywhere because later we will talk about specific risks (e.g. [Boundary Risk](../risks/Boundary-Risk.md) or [Complexity Risk](../risks/Complexity-Risk.md)) and it doesn't feel grammatically correct to talk about those as **uncertainties**, especially given the pre-existing usage in Banking of terms like [Operational Risk](https://en.wikipedia.org/wiki/Operational_risk) or [Reputational risk](https://www.investopedia.com/terms/r/reputational-risk.asp) which are also not really a-priori measurable.
+I am using **risk** everywhere because later we will talk about specific risks (e.g. [Boundary Risk](../risks/Boundary-Risk.md) or [Complexity Risk](../risks/Complexity-Risk.md)) and it doesn't feel grammatically correct to talk about those as **uncertainties**.

+Additionally there is pre-existing usage in Banking of terms like [Operational Risk](https://en.wikipedia.org/wiki/Operational_risk) or [Reputational risk](https://www.investopedia.com/terms/r/reputational-risk.asp) which are also not really a-priori measurable.

 (Later, we'll dig into [Health](Health.md), which puts this on a better foundation.)

 ### 4. A Bug Tracker Is Also A Risk Register

 As covered in [Just Risk](Just-Risk.md), we know that _all work_ is managing risk.
-So therefore it stands to reason, if you are using a bug tracker, then actually you are tracking risks.
+So therefore it stands to reason that if you are using a bug tracker then actually you are tracking risks.
 After all, bugs are capturing the risk that:

  - your customers stop using your product
  - someone is harmed by your product